 If we can look at young children and understand that they misbehave because they are scared, confused, and attempting to meet good needs in a bad way, how much more does an all-knowing, all-loving God understand this?

-There is no doubt that human beings do bad, stupid, and wrongheaded things (and they do terrible and evil, things, too, which I will address at the end).
-I would like to suggest, though, that we are much like little children, throwing tantrums and doing stupid things because we don’t know how to get the love, safety, and peace we need.
+There is no doubt that human beings do bad, stupid, and wrongheaded things.
+(And they do terrible and evil, things, too, which I will address at the end).
+I would like to suggest, though, that we are much like little children.
+We often throw tantrums and do stupid things because we don’t know how to get the love, safety, and peace we need.

 God knows this and understands this, and that is why God is continually reaching out in love, rather than in wrath towards us.
 He knows that love is what we are looking for.